nevakrien/Turing-compiler/README.md

 linking is still up in the air I think for now I will use gcc or ld but this could change.

 # TODO
-1. fix major bugs in O0
+1. fix major bugs in O0 (add left)
 2. unify the cli tools
 3. rework the low level api in io.h